What is Employee Transfer?

 - The transfer is also affected when there is a shortage of employees in one department of the organization due to high demand, and there are surplus employees in another department.
 So, the workers are shifted from one department to another.

 - It is also initiated when there are some clashes between the superior and subordinate or between two workers.

-- An employee may request to the human resource department, to transfer him to another location, due to health issues because of the climate is not suitable for his/her health.
+- An employee may request the human resource department, to transfer him to another location, due to health issues because the climate is not suitable for his/her health.

 - Female employees commonly request a transfer when they get married, and they have to live with their spouses.

 The transfer may be requested by the employee himself or by his immediate boss (superior) or by the manager of another department